faisalabujabal/FlicksApp/README.md

 - [ yes ] User can view a list of movies currently playing in theaters from The Movie Database.
 - [ yes ] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [ yes ] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [ yes ] User can pull to refresh the movie list.

 The following **optional** features are implemented: